ccb-hms/workbench-python-workshop/episodes/05-lists.md

 odds: [3, 5, 7]
 ```

-Subsets of lists and strings can be accessed by specifying ranges of values in brackets,
+Subsets of lists can be accessed by slicing,
-similar to how we accessed ranges of positions in a NumPy array.
+similar to how we accessed ranges of positions in a strings.
-This is commonly referred to as "slicing" the list/string.

 ```python
 binomial_name = 'Drosophila melanogaster'